rquadri/castle/gg.md

 optimized when training data are available.
-Of course, evaluating any model -- including identifying the more important features and tuning to find optimal performance -- can ultimately only be tested on feedback data when they become avaible.
+Of course, evaluating any model -- including identifying the more important features and tuning to find optimal performance -- can ultimately only be tested on feedback data when they become available.

 I've described here some of the issues that I've been investigating these last couple weeks of working with Castle, and why I chose to